Ranting

 Living on an island farm wasn’t in the plan.
 It sounds like something out of an indie movie, but there I was, sharing space with a bunch of animals and a horse named Camila.
 A small horse, probably a pony (?).
 Her main job was keep the grass low and turn it into manure, that’s it.
 I was glad that people weren’t riding her.
 The one time I saw someone try, I hid her saddle and said it was stolen.
 First time admitting that.
 Hope her owner never reads this.

 One Saturday, feeling burned out, I went outside to check on Camila.
-The farm was buzzing, chickens clucking, cows mooing, birds having a full-blown concert.
-A different kind of debugging.
+The farm was buzzing with chickens, cows, and birds putting on a full-blown concert.

 In the quiet of the stable, Camila looked at me, unimpressed.
 I scratched behind her ears, grounding myself in something real.

 I led her into the paddock, her brownish fur catching the sun.
 Her shining eyes, she had the most incredible black eye, deep and knowing.
 I loved that eye.
-As we walked, I thought about unicorns, the mythical distractions I’d chased before.
+As we walked, I thought about unicorns, the mythical distractions I’d chased in the startup world.
 Shiny big ideas, big promises, mostly letdowns.
 Horses, though?
 They’re the real deal.
 No sparkle, just steady work.

 She stopped and stared at a distant hill.
 I followed her gaze, a wildflower pushing through the cracks of an old wall.
 It reminded me of half-baked ideas that somehow survive, despite the chaos.